 - a physical or mental illness, or

-- To protect children and vulnerable adults.
+- To protect children and vulnerable adults from abuse.

 - To define actions, responsibilities, and procedures for members.